How to Change System Language (Locale) in Ubuntu and Debian?

 dpkg-reconfigure set default locale for the system environment

-To change the encoding in the console (terminal), run the command:
+To change the encoding (charset) in the terminal, run the command:

 $ sudo dpkg-reconfigure console-setup

-Select UTF-8 encoding for the console, then choose which character set support to add.
+Select the UTF-8 encoding for the console, and then select the character set support that you would like to add.

 dpkg-reconfigure console-setup